RosterElf Logo

 What you need to know

 While employees have the right to take their accrued leave, employers can manage when leave is taken by agreeing timeframes with employees.
 The key is that both parties should agree – and any refusal must be for reasonable operational reasons.
+Leave accrues progressively throughout the year and does not expire.

 STEP-BY-STEP